dreztech/dreztech/README.md

 - ⚡ Fun fact: ...
 -->

-my name is drez, the original dangler.
+my name is drez, i live to dangler.